Information Meeting: Mental Health Care Improvements at Christus St. Vincent Regional Medical Center

 Family Support Group

-NAMI Family Support Groups are free, confidential groups of families supporting other families who live with mental heath challenges.
+Free, confidential groups of families supporting other families who live with mental health challenges.

 The Life Link, La Luna Room

 About Town – The following postings are not NAMI Santa Fe programs, however we want you to know about other organizations doing great work for our community.

 Unitarian Universalist Santa Fe

 NAMI Santa Fe would like to thank Unitarian Universalist Santa Fe for their generous donation.
 Betty Sisneros Shover was once again welcomed to the Unitarian Universality Santa Fe (UUSF) congregation to speak about NAMI Santa Fe on Sunday morning, September 3rd.
 The church members generously contributed $800 to our cause.
 Thank you UUSF!

 Inside] Out 2017 Opening Art + Exhibition and Sale

 Announcing the 5th Annual Inside] Out Art Event.
 Inside] Out offers art programs for individuals living with mental illness, and showcases their work in an annual exhibition.
 Proceeds benefit the Compassionate Touch Network and the Artists.